Asashou/notes/04_numpy/04_numpy.md

 - numpy: main numerical library in Python
     - basis for many other scientific Python libraries
     - numpy provides the `ndarray` object + lots of array functions
-    - arrays are a type of sequence, like lists and tuples, but faster and much more memory efficient
+    - arrays are a sequence, like lists and tuples, but faster and much more memory efficient
-    - arrays are ideal for large datasets
+        - ideal for large datasets!
     - unlike lists, can explicitly be multidimensional - useful for e.g. images and movies
     - tradeoff: not as flexible as lists: for efficiency, each entry in an array has to be of the same data type
     - like a tuple, array length generally **can't** change, but like a list, its values **can** be changed, so it's "semi-mutable"